I) UNITY OF PURPOSE

 The fundamental Tactical Unity or Methodology of the ABCF can be found within the “ABCF Guide to PP/POW Support” (in the form of Federation policies of support work).
 Tactical unity is decided by the Federation Council, which represents the various bodies of the Federation.
 The purpose of the Federation is the foundation on which the Federation works out its basic and tactical direction.
-This enables the Federation to exploit all the advantages that come with federating: continuity, accountability, concentration of efforts, economy of strength and the ability to respond to needs and circumstances with utmost effectiveness at anytime.
+This enables the Federation to exploit all the advantages that come with federating: continuity, accountability, a concentration of efforts, an economy of strength and the ability to respond to needs and circumstances with utmost effectiveness at any time.
 Tactical unity reduces inconsistencies in the organization that can undermine the Unity of Purpose.

-Because the ABCF is a strictly above-ground PP/POW support organization, all activity done in the name of the ABCF, or as an ABCF local, must be legal under the law of the land.
+Because the ABCF is a strictly above-ground PP/POW support organization, all activities done in the name of the ABCF, or as an ABCF local, must be legal under the law of the land.
 Extra-legal activities taken in the name of the ABCF are grounds for expulsion.

 Crucially important to maintaining the anarchist integrity of this organization is the fact that locals are freely autonomous to take on whatever initiatives they can to further the Unity of Purpose of the ABCF.
 So long as these initiatives do not contradict any preexisting agreements (Tactical Unity) that have been made by the ABCF, it is not necessary for all groups to approve of and/or agree with programs, projects or work of other ABCF collectives.
 To take initiatives that do contradict preexisting agreements can be grounds for expulsion.